 The first thing you will need to do is to develop the explorer-like trait of hardiness which was discovered to buffer or reduce the negative effects of stressful events or hardship.
 Yes, it is possible to learn strategies to boost hardiness and workers who did this were able to build personal and workplace reliance.

 In order to unpack this, let’s consider what adventurers and resilient workers do the same.

-The final observation about resilient employees was that they were true to their ‘real’ self.
-They behaved in ways which were in alignment with their values and beliefs.
+The final observation about resilient employees was that they were true to their ‘real’ selves.
+They behaved in ways that were in alignment with their values and beliefs.
 Like Cas and Jonesy, they displayed real grit.